beginning of content

 Key facts

-• Lithium is a mood stabilising medicine used to treat certain mental illnesses such as bipolar disorder.
+• Lithium is a mood stabilising medicine used to treat certain mental health problems such as bipolar disorder.

-• Your lithium dose needs to be adjusted to suit you.
-Go for your blood tests to make sure you have the right amount in your system.
+• It's important to have regular blood tests to make sure you have the right amount of lithium in your body.

 What is lithium?

-If you have a mental illness, your doctor will work with you to decide if a medicine is right for you.
+If you have a mental health problem, talk to your doctor about whether a medicine is right for you.
 Lithium is just one option.

 How does lithium work?

 Lithium is a mood stabiliser, but the exact way that it works is not known.
-Lithium may work by changing the release of chemicals like dopamine or serotonin in your brain.
+Lithium may work by changing the levels of chemicals such as serotonin in your brain.

 The amount of medicine that you need varies from person to person.
 Your dose may depend on: